 2. In logic, every proposition may be divided into thesis and hypothesis. thesis contains the thing affirmed or denied, and hypothesis the conditions of the affirmation or negation.

-A Senior Thesis is an opportunity for Biblical-Principle Approach students to position and set their reasoning from Biblical principles (the Truths of God’s Word) in writing.
+A senior thesis is an opportunity for Biblical Classical students to position and set their reasoning from Biblical principles (the Truths of God’s Word) in writing.
 This gives them the ability to relate the convictions they have formed from Biblical truths in any area of life he or she decides as the thesis’ focus.
-A Biblical-Principle Approach Senior Thesis edifies the body of Christ with Biblical truths, discernment, and applied wisdom.
+A Biblical Principle Approach senior thesis edifies the body of Christ with Biblical truths, discernment, and applied wisdom.

 Why Write a Senior Thesis?